VasuAgrawal/BarBot/docs/README.md

 BarBot solves multiple interesting challenges in robotics, including locomotion in water, as well as the mechanical challenge of stabilizing a drink on a moving aquatic platform.
 In addition, the task of localizing multiple robots and multiple patrons in an aquatic environment was a significant challenge, as the presence of water rules out most vision-based approaches.
 We hope our project has made significant progress towards realizing these challenges in modern robotics.

+## Results
+You can view the results and a demonstration of BarBot in [this video](https://www.youtube.com/watch?v=Wzp08hnF17Q&feature=youtu.be "BarBot Demo Video")!

 ## Requirements
 * __Navigation__ – BarBot must navigate the full service area of the pool.
 * __Multiple BarBots__ – Multiple robots must work together to deliver drinks to patrons in the pool.